Graduate Certificate in Physics for High School Teachers

 You can apply for this degree using the website www.applyonline.unsw.edu.au .
 The program code you'll need is 7440.
 The closing date is expected to be sometime in November 2018 for the January 2019 intake (extensions on this date are not possible as the course starts early January).

 Information about the 2018 fees are here (each course is 6 units of credit, postgraduate level):

-Scholarships are available through the department of eductaion to cover some of the cost of this graduate certificate.
+Scholarships are available through the department of education to cover some of the cost of this graduate certificate.
 You can find out more about these scholarships using the links below.

 You can apply for university courses to count towards your NESA accreditation hours.
 There is a form you can complete here:

 Each unit of study (there are four units of study in this degree) counts as 120 hours.
 You can find out more details about this here:

-For further information contact Dr Liz Angstmann: email@example.com .
+For further information contact A/Prof Liz Angstmann: email@example.com .